 After the tour we went to bathe in front of the Faraglioni, in the Via Lungomare dei Ciclopi.
-The beach there is not sand but rock.
-Still there are a lot of tourists, especially Italians.
-The views are simply spectacular.
+The beach wasn’t sandy but rocky.
+Even so, there were a lot of tourists, especially Italians.
+The views were simply spectacular.
 However, they should take care of cleaning the Area Marina Protetta Isole Ciclopi a bit more, because it was full of garbage.
 And it’s a shame because the setting is incredibly beautiful.

-After a little exploring we found a slightly cleaner corner and we spent the whole afternoon throwing ourselves to the sea from the rocks.
+After a little exploring, we found a slightly cleaner corner and we spent the whole afternoon throwing ourselves into the sea from the rocks.

-After dinner we decided to visit Aci Castello.
-It takes about 20 minutes to get there.
 The atmosphere could not be more peculiar.
 It reminded us -in a way- of Palermo.
 Countless groups of teenagers with tattoos, tank tops and piercings competed to see who plays the loudest music.
-The city was a macro-jamming itself.
+The city was a creepy street party itself.
 Not only young people from Aci Castello, but also from Catania, Aci Trezza and surrounding villages.
 The worst part was the crazy way they drove their scooters.

 We saw, briefly, the Castello Normando de Aci Castello, which is in the square itself.
 After taking an ice cream we returned, fearing of being run over.

 sunrise at THE FARAGLIONI DEI CICLOPI